 For “political and issue ads” you can see the number of impressions and money spent, plus some basic info about who saw the ad.

-Don’t use the tool just to discover ads, check their lading pages as well.
+Don’t use the tool just to discover ads, check their landing pages as well.
 The landing page is an important part of any successful campaign, so you might find some hidden gems by doing so.